by Kristi Merilees, Director, Engagement + Communications

 I realized over time that some of our most collaborative discussions were initiated by taking the time to listen and understand the individual viewpoints, experiences and differences.
 Some of our greatest connection has been found in dialogue where we positively agreed to disagree.

-Delaney + Associates seeks to create environments that support differing perspectives, collaborative dialogue, and connection.
+Engage Delaney seeks to create environments that support differing perspectives, collaborative dialogue, and connection.
 It is in these environments where I think that true engagement can occur.
 This approach to engaging with others inspires me and I am excited to learn from and be a part of this great team.